ultraq/thymeleaf-layout-dialect/README.md

 pass HTML elements to your included page.
 That's where `layout:include` comes in.
-It works exactly like `th:include` does, but by specifying and implementing fragments much like with content/decorator page examples, you can create a common modal structure that can respond to the use case of the page including it.
+It works exactly like `th:include` does, but by specifying and implementing fragments much like with content/decorator page examples, you can create a common structure that can respond to the use case of the page including it.

 Here's an updated modal page, made more generic and using the `layout:fragment` attribute to define a replaceable modal content section: